-As we grow older however many of us find that managing households including driving, shopping, cooking, and cleaning very difficult.
-Complicated often by managing one's own personal care such as bathing, grooming, and dressing, creates the need for bringing in outside help.
+As we grow older, however, many of us find that managing households including driving, shopping, cooking, and cleaning becomes difficult.
+Complicated often by managing one's own personal care such as bathing, grooming, and dressing creates the need for bringing in outside help.

 If you are a family seeking in-home help, this section is for you.
 You may wish to try our Caregiver Selector Tool which helps you assess the types of caregivers and agencies that are appropriate, or read our descriptions of the types of home care agencies and the types of caregivers yourself.
 Once you've decided on the type of home care you're looking for, you can try our free home care match to receive a callback from local providers.

 You may place an employment listing to hire private assistance, browse resumes of caregivers seeking employment, locate home care agencies or adult day care programs, find tips for making a home safe for seniors, find contractors specializing in home modifications, get meals delivered, and arrange reliable transportation.
 We can help you locate Alzheimer's care and hospice care.
 We also provide an excellent selection of home health care products.